Fate/Unlimited Codes: Reception

-The PlayStation Portable port of the game sold 34,000 units in Japan during its release week, behind Tomodachi Collection.
-Critical reception to the game has been positive, reaching a 72 out of 100 in Metacritic.
+Upon release, Fate/unlimited codes received "mixed or average" reviews from video game publications based on the review aggregate website Metacritic aimed towards the PlayStation Portable (PSP) port.
+The PSP port sold 34,000 units in Japan within its first week of release.

-The graphic component of the game was perceived with separate complaints.
-In particular, Evgeny Zakirov, a columnist for the Country of the Games magazine, noted the use of a low-poly grid for character modeling, which, according to William van Dijk from MeriStation (Spanish), required player habituation.
-However, if Zakirov considered this flaw uncritical for the PSP version, then Van Dijk concluded that the graphics of the game are far behind Soulcalibur: Broken Destiny and Dissidia Final Fantasy.
-Because of this effect, the critic of the Internet portal PS Illustrated Matt Henchy called the faces of the characters simply “curves”.
-On the positive side, Zakirov and van Dijk outlined the use of cel-shading animation, which allowed, in their words, “to create a correspondence to the spirit of the original source”.
-Todd Siolek, reviewer of the Internet portal Anime News Network, as a virtue of the game pointed to discreet character design, especially in comparison with the Guilty Gear series.
-Most critics, in addition to this, emphasized the good detailing of the costumes of each of the characters., as well as the elaboration and diversity of animation and special effects.
-According to Carolyn Petit from GameSpot, very diverse views were used in Fate/unlimited codes, which allowed to diversify the overall visual range.
-Matt Henchy also noted the good quality of the background images used in the cut scenes, but admitted that instead of them, "I would prefer to see a full-fledged animated in-game video."
+Much of the focus within reviews involved positive feedback in regards to special effects and animation.
+While reception of the game's graphic component was often mixed, with Country of the Games' Evgeny Zakirov noting the use of a low-poly grid for character modeling, which, according to MeriStation's William van Dijk, required player habituation.
+Zakirov considered this flaw "uncritical" for the PSP version.
+Van Dijk felt that the game's graphics were far behind Soulcalibur: Broken Destiny and Dissidia Final Fantasy.
+Writing for PlayStation Illustrated, Matt Henchy called the character's faces “curves”.
+Zakirov and van Dijk outlined the use of cel-shading animation, which allowed “to create a correspondence to the spirit of the original source”.
+Anime News Network's reviewer Todd Ciolek compared the game's "discreet" character design to the Guilty Gear series.
+Most critics, in addition to this, emphasized the detailing of the costumes of each of the characters, as well as the elaboration and diversity of animation and special effects.
+Carolyn Petit of GameSpot felt the views used in Fate/unlimited codes diversified the overall visual range.
+While Matt Henchy discussed the good quality of the background images used in the cut scenes, and explained his preference for an animated in-game video.

 The main advantage of Fate/unlimited codes observers called the created combat system and various combinations of strikes.
-According to William van Dijk, although the gameplay of this fighting game did not introduce any innovations from the point of view of the genre, the resulting combosystem turned out to be unique and high-level.
-Reviewers outlined the ease of learning the basics of the game, as well as the convenience and ease of management, understandable for beginners of the genre.
+According to Dijk, although the gameplay of this fighting game did not introduce any innovations from the point of view of the genre, the resulting combo system turned out to be "unique" and "high-level".
+Reviewers outlined the ease of learning the basics of the game, as well as the convenience and ease of management, which makes it understandable to beginners of the genre.
 The game was recognized as well-balanced by the strength of individual characters, which was realized due to the difference in speed and predominant type of attacks between strong and weak fighters.
 Observers have noted that the abilities of each character correspond to his skills in the visual novel and different originality. requiring the player to develop strategies for the use of individual techniques for a particular opponent.
 Among the game modes, observers mainly singled out “Missions”, which were well suited, in their opinion, for teaching various combat techniques.
 A large number of in-game achievements have been recognized as contributing to replayability.
 However, Yevgeny Zakirov considered the mini-games in additional missions completed “not as interesting as in Street Fighter IV.